Jaime-Analytics/Hospitality-Revenue-Guest-Behavior-Dashboard-/README.md

 4. Navigate between the two report pages:
    - **Revenue & Performance Overview**
-     View total bookings, nights, revenue, ADR trends, cancellation behavior, and hotel-level performance.
+     View total bookings, nights, revenue, ADR trends, cancellation behavior, and hotel level performance.

    - **Guest Behavior & Booking Patterns**
      Explore lead time, length of stay, booking patterns, and guest behavior metrics.

 5. Hover over visuals to see detailed tooltips and breakdowns.

-6. Use the Reset Filters button (if included) to return to the default view.
+6. Use the Reset Filters button to return to the default view.

 ---